 Are you a small business just beginning to explore the world of Facebook marketing?
+Would you like to run Facebook ads for small business so you can increase your reach and sales?

 If you have been having trouble trying to get a decent Return-On-Investment (ROI) on Facebook, you’re not the only one.
 New research states that 59% of small businesses struggle to prove Facebook ROI.